 If You Get “Cold Feet”

 Some folks just plain get the jitters going into a home sale.
 Something doesn’t feel right, the paperwork goes awry, or they change their mind.
 Either way, the seller is not willing to make allowances for the situation and will simply keep the deposit for the trouble caused.

 Explaining Your Down-Payment

 Traditionally, the down payment has been described as 20 percent of the home sale price.
 For example, if a home sells for $200,000, the down payment would be $40,000.* In reality, however, few people have 20 percent of a home price in cash to put down.
-So, the minimum many times tends to be between 3 to 5 percent of a sales price.* This would make the same home in our example above require a down payment of $6 – $10,000.* So, in essence, the homeowner has to come up with down payment up front or use a second loan to produce the same funds for the original sale and mortgage.
-Note, again, 5 percent is not the rule; in a few government programs like FHA, home loans and with some private competitive conventional loans, the down payment could be lower, closer to 3 percent.
+So, the minimum many times tends to be between 3 to 5 percent of a sales price.* This would make the same home in our example above require a down payment of $6 – $10,000.* So, in essence, the homeowner has to come up with a down payment upfront or use a second loan to produce the same funds for the original sale and mortgage.
+Note, again, 5 percent is not the rule; in a few government programs like FHA, home loans, and with some private competitive conventional loans, the down payment could be lower, closer to 3 percent.
 Additionally, a Veteran’s Administration home loan has no down payment requirement at all.

 Other Costs & Fees

-There is a portfolio of additional fees and transaction costs every buyer in California has to face, and most are charged up front during a home purchase.
+There is a portfolio of additional fees and transaction costs every buyer in California has to face, and most are charged upfront during a home purchase.
 Sometimes who pays these fees is negotiable, but it depends on the nature of the current real estate market.
 These include: